6 Exciting Things to Do By the DC Waterfront

 What’s really cool about scuba diving in the city is that once you get your certification, you’ll be able to dive when you go on vacation, too.

-6. Ride the Ferris Wheel
+6. Ride the Ferris Wheel by the Washington DC Waterfront

 National Harbor has a beautiful Ferris wheel overlooking the Potomac.
 It’s a great way to end a busy day in the city — with a ride on the wheel!